Metamind-Innovations/realm_task_3_3_implementation_xai_uc1/README.md

 # realm_task_3_3_implementation_xai

+## Task Description

+This repository implements an automated pipeline for 3D lung segmentation with integrated XAI (Explainable AI) capabilities, optimized for CT imaging analysis, utilizing DuneAI, and combining fuzzy logic-driven methodology selection with Grad-CAM visual explanations.

+Key Components:

+1. **Adaptive XAI Framework:**
+   1. Implements Grad-CAM visualization with automatic layer selection through fuzzy logic.
+The `sensitivity [0-1]` variable determines the actual gradcam layer and threshold for the generation of masked slices.
+   2. Sensitivity-based threshold adjustment using a fuzzy control system
+   3. Batch processing of 3D volues with slice-wise Grad-CAM overlays for each slice (axial, sagittal and coronal)
+2. **NCLSC-Radiomics Dataset Integration**
+   1. Preprocesses the DICOM dataset and convert it to .nrrd files
+   2. Uses the converted files to produce a segmentation mask and xai Grad-CAM results
+   3. Outputs Original Slices, Segmented Slices and multi planar Grad-CAM slices for each patient, for each 3D dimension
+   4. Saves output slices as .png images for easier visualization

 ## Prerequisites

 1. In order for the packages inside `requirements.txt` to be installed successfully, you need to have